FREE honeycomb with all orders over £75

 What is fake honey and how to spot it

 Stories about fake honey have been in the headlines several times over the last 5 years.
 In most cases the term 'fake honey' is used to describe small amounts of real honey that have been mixed with various other less expensive sugars and syrups.
 Not only are these syrups, such as corn or rice, much less expensive to produce, they are also much easier to produce than real honey.
-In a Mail Online article published in December last year, it was claimed that factories in China are making more honey than the entire bee population of the world!
-Something is clearly amiss if that is the case.

 You might think that the law should prevent such products being mis-sold in the UK but it's an extremely complicated picture that involves large global supply chains and difficulties in testing and poor or confusing labelling.
 In this blog we'll outline the issues and look at ways we might be able to tell what products are and where they have come from.